 - Fire pit in the back yard

-- Grocery store and restaurants are 0.7 mile from the hostel
+- Grocery store and restaurants:.7 mile from the hostel

-- 1.5 miles from Appalachian Outdoor Outfitters and downtown, including the local library and post office
+- 1.5 miles from Appalachian Trail Outfitters and downtown, including the local library and post office

 - Storage building and basement areas for bikes